Friday, August 30, 2019

 Listening to the original LP today, it seems to go by more quickly than 40 minutes, which is understandable, as the more prevalent cassette and CD versions extended all but three of the tracks, for a total of seven minutes; these also sported an alternate mix of “Slippery People”.
 Just in time for the fifteenth anniversary of the album (and a DVD release of the film), a “Special New Edition” presented all (but two) of the songs as performed in the movie in order, albeit edited to fit on a single CD.
 It even begins with Byrne’s introduction (“Hi.
 I got a tape I want to play.”)
 “Psycho Killer” is now followed by a lovely stripped-down “Heaven” with Tina Weymouth on bass and one of the backup vocalists.
 The other two emerge for a couple of early songs, and then the stage is full.
 Along with a couple more tunes from Speaking In Tongues, David is nice enough to step aside for a virtual Tom Tom Club performance of “Genius Of Love”, complete with Chris Frantz’s version of toasting.
 (Plus, he had to get into that big suit.
 You know, so he could make his head smaller.)

 Those of us who miss Stop Making Sense as we first heard it can simply program our CD players, burn a disc, or make a Spotify playlist.
 The version now available can certainly be called definitive, but you might as well own the DVD for, well, the full picture.
-(The fortieth anniversary of the filming was the occasion to finally restore the two songs from the original—“Cities” and a medley of “Big Business”/“I Zimbra”—to both the DVD and new vinyl pressing, as well as for streaming.)
+(The fortieth anniversary of the filming was the occasion to finally restore the two songs from the original—“Cities” and a medley of “Big Business”/“I Zimbra”—to the DVD, Blu-ray, and new vinyl pressing, as well as for streaming, and on CD a years later.)
 It really is a fine film, and everybody looks like they’re having an absolute ball.
 Even David Byrne seems like he actually appreciates everyone else on stage, to the point of bringing the crew onstage before his exit.
 What we didn’t know then, of course, was this would be the last evidence of the band onstage, as they never toured as a unit again.

 Talking Heads Stop Making Sense (1984)—4